yashpatel5400/interpretability/README.md

 ![lasso](https://jamesmccammondotcom.files.wordpress.com/2014/04/screen-shot-2014-04-19-at-11-19-00-pm.png?w=700)

-An intuitive explanation for why L1 regression leads to sparsity is as follows: if the component of the squared loss corresponding to a particular weight does not die down fast enough, then the L1regularization term will just set it to 0.
+An intuitive explanation for why L1 regression leads to sparsity is as follows: if the component of the squared loss corresponding to a particular weight does not die down fast enough, then the L1 regularization term will just set it to 0.
 The L1 regularization tends to choose features that have a higher correlation with Y. If all features are equally correlated, then LASSO regression will not lead to sparsity, since the loss corresponding to all features will decay at the same rate as their weight is increased.

 ### Sparse LDA
 Latent Dirichlet Allocation (LDA) is a generative model used in Natural Language Processing which allows for the representation of documents as a collection of topics, where each topic determines the probabilities of the appearance of words from the overall vocabulary.
 While the generative model employed by LDA is interpretable in the sense that it is decomposable, the topics uncovered by LDA for a particular document may not be very informative, since the vocabulary may be very large, and a large number of words under each topic may have non-zero probabilities.
 To counter this, each topic needs to be sparse.
 Unstructured sparsity can be induced by adding another prior which enforces the condition that many of the word probabilities under each topic must be zero.
 Each topic is then represented by a small subset of words that explain most of that topic.